 How do you establish credit with no credit history?

-To begin building your credit history, you might consider a first credit card or secured card.
-Credit cards may be offered to people with no credit history, often with a relatively small line of credit.
-For some people, obtaining a secured card is more realistic.
+To begin building your credit history, you might think about getting your first credit card or secured card.
+Some credit cards may be offered to people with no credit history, often with a small line of credit.
+For some people, getting a secured card is more realistic.
 A secured card offers a line of credit equal to the amount of a deposit you leave in an account with the lender.
 How well you handle your line of credit and repayments is recorded in your credit report.

 Another way to establish a credit history is to be listed as an authorized user on another person’s credit card.
-Depending on the lender, this might be reported to a credit bureau and may influence your credit score.
-Because your credit history will be tied to the primary account holder, make sure you are an authorized user on an account that remains in good standing.
+Depending on the lender, this might be reported to a credit bureau and may affect your credit score.
+Because your credit history will be tied to the primary credit card account holder, make sure you’re an authorized user on an account that remains in good standing.

-In addition, some utilities or landlords might report your information on your credit reports.2 There are also programs available from credit reporting agencies and others that can factor your regular payment of rent, utilities, cell phone, streaming services, etc., into your credit score.3
+Utlities or landlords don’t regularly report your information on your credit reports.
+You can research programs available from credit reporting agencies and others let you add your regular payment of rent, utilities, cell phone, streaming services, etc., into your credit score.
+If you’re paying those bills on time, it could help demonstrate your ability to pay on time, which may demonstrate creditworthiness.2

 How long does it take to build a credit history?

-Your credit history begins when your name is on a credit account.
-To calculate a credit score, at least one account must be open for at least six months, according to FICO, which provides scores used by 90% of top lenders.
+Your credit history begins when your name is put on a credit account.
+To calculate a credit score, at least one account must be open for at least six months, according to FICO®, which provides scores used by 90% of top lenders.

-If you do not have a credit score, don’t feel alone.
-According to the CFPB, more than 45 million American adults have no credit score because they have limited or no credit history.4
+If you don’t have a credit score, don’t feel alone.
+The U.S. Government Accountability Office found that about 45 million American adults have no credit score because they have limited or no credit history.3

 Because the length of your credit history affects your credit score, the longer you have credit in good standing, the better your score might be.
-Credit scores are partly determined by how many years you have had your oldest account and the average age of the accounts that you have, among other things.
+Credit scores are partly determined by how many years you’ve had your oldest account and the average age of the accounts that you have.

 What is important to know about your credit score?

-In addition to the basic details associated with your credit history and credit report, you also want to keep an eye on your credit score.
+In addition to knowing the basic details associated with your credit history and credit report, you’ll also want to keep an eye on your credit score.

-Based on your credit history, your credit score is calculated by the three credit bureaus.
+Based on your credit history, your credit score is calculated by the three credit bureaus, Experian®, Equifax®, and TransUnion®.
 Here are some things to know:

-- The better your credit history as contained in your credit reports, the higher your score
+- Typically, the better your credit history, the higher your credit score

-- Your credit score can vary among lenders, depending on which credit report and credit scoring model is used
+- Your credit score can vary, depending on which credit report and credit scoring model is used

 - The FICO® Score* is the most common scoring model used by lenders

-- You should review your credit score often.
-Many lenders offer free access to credit scores to their customers.
-As a Discover® customer, you can get your FICO® Credit Score, plus see important details that help make up your score for free.
+You should review your credit score often.
+Many lenders offer their customers free access to credit scores.
+As a Discover® customer, you can get your FICO® Credit Score, plus see important details that help make up your score.

 How is your credit score calculated?

-It is important to understand how FICO® Scores are calculated.5 Scores are based on five general categories:
+It’s important to understand how FICO® Scores are calculated.4 Scores are based on five general categories:5

 - 35%: Payment history